Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Increase your Dexterity or Strength score by 1, to a maximum of 20.

 **Pole Strike**
-Immediately after you take the Attack action and attack with a Quarterstaff, a Spear, a War Scythe, or a weapon that has the :weapon-prop-heavy: Heavy and :weapon-prop-reach: Reach properties, you can use a Bonus Action to make a melee attack with the opposite end of the weapon.
+Immediately after you take the Attack action and attack with a Quarterstaff, a Spear, a War Scythe, or a weapon that has the :weapon-prop-heavy: Heavy and :weapon-prop-reach: Reach properties, you can use a **:rsc-b: Bonus Action**{ .rsc } to make a melee attack with the opposite end of the weapon.
 The weapon deals Bludgeoning damage, and the weapon's damage die for this attack is a d4.

 **Reactive Strike**
-While you are holding a Quarterstaff, a Spear, a War Scythe, or a weapon that has the :weapon-prop-heavy: Heavy and :weapon-prop-reach: Reach properties, you can use a Reaction to make one melee attack against a creature that enters the reach you have with that weapon.
+While you are holding a Quarterstaff, a Spear, a War Scythe, or a weapon that has the :weapon-prop-heavy: Heavy and :weapon-prop-reach: Reach properties, you can use a **:rsc-r: Reaction**{ .rsc } to make one melee attack against a creature that enters the reach you have with that weapon.

 ---